-The Trustee Board underwent a number of changes during the year, however the position at the end of academic year 2021-22 was:
+The Trustee Board underwent a number of changes during the year, however the position at the end of academic year 2022-23 was that there were 7 Trustees, consisting of 3 parents and 4 co-opted.
+These are in addition to 3 Members.

-6 Trustees, consisting of 3 parents and 3 co-opted.
-These are in addition to our 3 members.
-The Chair of Trustees is Mrs Clare Quinlisk.
-The Vice-Chair of Trustees is Mrs Katy Tyrrell.
+The Chair of Trustees is Clare Quinlisk.
+The Vice-Chair is Katy Tyrrell.